 Wash: Every man go back inside, or we will blow a new crater in this little moon.

-The American Civil War included the ''Quaker Guns", dummy cannons that were really just painted logs, employed by both sides occasionally and used succesfully by the Confederacy a few times.
+- The American Civil War included the ''Quaker Guns", dummy cannons that were really just painted logs, employed by both sides occasionally and used successfully by the Confederacy a few times.